Ritesh001-Git/git-cheat-sheet/README.md

 ```
 - To get the latest changes from the origin (no merge)
 - To fetch the latest changes from the origin and merge
+- To fetch the latest changes from the origin and rebase

 ## 6) Branch & Merge (Isolate Work and Integrate)